ishubin/schemio/README.md

 Schemio
 --------------------

 Schemio is a web based diagramming app that allows you to build interactive diagrams.
-Although originally Schemio was not designed for this, but it is also possible to use it as a prototyping app or as an SVG editor.
+Although originally Schemio was not designed for this, but it is also possible to use it as a prototyping app.

 Features of Schemio: